I take a lot of notes when I work out, and one of the things I write down is the duration of my strength training workouts.

 When you can pick apart bogus stories and give yourself permission to do what works for you, the things you’ve been fighting and forcing for so long become a lot less of a struggle.

 The other day, I thought of this part of the FU process specifically when a friend commented on of my Facebook posts.
-I about motivation, and lo and behold, what pops up but the 30-minute rule.
+I shared a little thing about motivation, and lo and behold, what pops up but the 30-minute rule.

 I struggle with this!
 My only goal is to move at least 30 minutes a day.
 Mow the grass, walk, lift weights, yoga – doesn’t matter just move.
 And I always feel amazing when I am done but it is so hard to take that first step!